RyanCharlesNeu/Autonomous-Rover-Research/README.md

 This work is part of a broader research effort, **Autonomous Cyber-Physical Vehicle Coordination on Complex Terrains**.
 My role: build and autonomize the wheeled rover, extend that autonomy to a legged platform, and develop a mechanism that lets robots physically connect to push or pull each other autonomously.

 ## Design & CAD

 Before modeling anything, the rover's motor and material requirements were driven by the pull and be-pulled requirement: weight and torque calculations determined the motor sizing needed to both move the rover itself and tow another robot in the team.
-Those calculations set the material and component list that the CAD design was built around.
+Those calculations set the material and component list below, which the CAD design was then built around.

 <img src="assets/Screenshot 2026-08-13 144500.png" width="40%" />

-*CAD design of the rover assemblie featuring motors,wheels and all electronic components.*
+*CAD design of the rover assembly featuring motors, wheels, and all electronic components.*

 ## Bill of Materials

 | Component | Role | Spec | Photo |
 |---|---|---|---|